 Any employee, regardless of FLSA status, whose achievement or demonstrated performance is deemed by the appointing authority or designee to be an outstanding contribution to agency goals and objectives.

 This leave is not an entitlement.
-The agency must not automatically award such leave each fiscal year.
+The agency must not automatically award such leave each year.
 An agency must award such leave judiciously.

+The agency must notify CHRO when such leave is granted.
+The notification must include the employee’s name, OR number, job classification, business title, the date the leave is granted, the deadline for using the leave, any prior Exceptional Performance Recognition leave awarded to the employee by the agency, and a statement of justification.

 The appointing authority must maintain records that show the reason for awarding such leave and the amount of time awarded and taken.
 The manager and the employee must agree on when the leave is taken.